rvalien/GladOs/README.md

 ### /time
 can help you to choose what to do in your free time.
 #### Usage:
-`/time` - fetch random element from your todo list if list not empty.
+`/time` - fetch random element from your todo list if list is not empty.
 `/time game1` - add 1 element to your todo list.
 `/time reading, sleep, bath` - add multiple elements to your todo list.
 `/time all` - show all your opportunities in list.
-`/time clean` - cleanup your list.
+`/time clean` - clean up your list.

 ### /bill
-I don't think that you are need it.
+I don't think that you need it.
 It's specified for small virtual operator.

 ### /internet
-I don't think that you are need it.
+I don't think that you need it.
 It's specified for small virtual operator.

 ### /weather
-Weather for my hometown.
+Weather in my hometown.
 #### Usage:

 `/weather` - example:  21.4C, ясно